RJ 14/02/1988 Sunday

 Thursday – went to Daniel’s house to see the kitten he found, went to Sergio’s.

 I couldn’t tell what was the road, pavement, river.
 I was alone and the bus driver was thinking about stopping the bus in the Barão de Drummond Square, or at least go until the 28 de Setembro, where I’d get off.
 If he stopped I had no idea how to get home.
 I prayed so much for him not to stop, he kept on going.
-There were places when the bus was shaking because of the current, I thought I might die.
-I saw cars being carried by the water and people drowning in a sea of mud.
-But that bus was the safest place to be…
+There were places where the bus was shaking because of the current, I thought I was going to die.
+I saw cars being carried by the water and people swimming in a river of mud.
+That bus was the safest place to be…